Ankle Sprain Protocol

 Here is one of the stretches you need to be doing on a daily basis:

-• Get a wastebasket that covers your calf, fill it with cold water, and put your sore leg in.
+• Get a wastebasket or bucket that covers your calf, fill it with cold water, and put your sore leg in.
 Start ‘pumping’ your foot up and down in the water.

 • Dry your leg off and get to a step.
-With the ‘ball’ of your sore foot/ankle on the step drop your heel until–and only until you feel tension–stop, breath, relax and wait for the tension to completely let go–then drop your heel again and repeat the process.
+With the’ball’ of your sore foot/ankle on the step drop your heel until – and only until- you feel tension.
+Then stop, breathe, relax and wait for the tension to completely let go; drop your heel again and repeat the process.

 This stretch is gradually releasing the muscle and fascia that attach to the ankle because almost always they are the problem and the ankle is the symptom!

-The sooner you get treatment the quicker you can be back on the field or court.
-Many clients with grade 1 & 2 sprains have been able to get back to their sport the next day–some even the same day–so don’t delay!
-The longer movement is restricted the longer it may take to get back to 100%.
+The sooner you get treatment for your ankle sprain, the quicker you can be back on the field or court.
+Many clients with grade 1 & 2 sprains have been able to get back to their sport the next day-some even the same day-so don’t delay!
+The longer that movement is restricted, the longer it may take to get back to 100%.

-We understand that this is not what “the Book” says–but the hundreds of athletes we’ve gotten back playing in days instead of weeks.
+We understand that this is not what “the Book” says, but the hundreds of athletes we get back to playing in days instead of weeks let us know this works.

 Leave feedback